Point (typography): French points

 Fournier printed a reference scale of 144 points over two inches; however, it was too rough to accurately measure a single point.

-The Fournier point did not achieve lasting popularity despite being revived by the Monotype Corporation in 1927.
+The Fournier point did not achieve lasting popularity, despite being revived by the Monotype Corporation in 1927.
 It was still a standard in Belgium, in parts of Austria, and in Northern France at the beginning of the 20th century.
 In Belgium, the Fournier system was used until the 1970s and later.
 It was called the "mediaan"-system.

 The Didot point, established by François-Ambroise Didot in 1783, was an attempt to improve the Fournier system.
 He did not change the subdivisions (1 inch = 12 subdivisions = 72 points), but defined it strictly in terms of the royal foot, a legal length measure in France: the Didot point is exactly 1/864 of a French foot or 1/72 of a French inch, that is (by 1799) mm or about 0.375972 mm.
 Accordingly, one Didot point is exactly two Truchet points.

 However, 12 Fournier points turned out to be 11 Didot points, giving a Fournier point of about 0.345 mm; later sources state it as being 0.34875 mm.
 To avoid confusion between the new and the old sizes, Didot also rejected the traditional names, thus parisienne became corps 5, nonpareille became corps 6, and so on.
 The Didot system prevailed because the French government demanded printing in Didot measurements.

 Approximations were subsequently employed, largely owing to the Didot point's unwieldy conversion to metric units (the divisor of its conversion ratio has the prime factorization of 3 × 7 × 1979).

 In 1878, Hermann Berthold defined 798 points as being equal to 30 cm, or 2660 points equalling 1 meter: that gives around 0.376 mm to the point.
 A more precise number, 0.376065 mm, sometimes is given; this is used by TeX as the dd unit.
 This has become the standard in Germany and Central and Eastern Europe.
 This size is still mentioned in the technical regulations of the Eurasian Economic Union.

 Metric points

-pdfTEX, but not plain TeX or LaTeX, also supports a new Didot point (nd) at 3/8 mm or 0.375 mm and refers to a not further specified 1978 redefinition for it.
+pdfTEX, but not plain TeX nor LaTeX, also supports a new Didot point (nd) at 3/8 mm or 0.375 mm and refers to a not-further-specified 1978 redefinition for it.

 The French National Print Office adopted a point of 2/5 mm or 0.400 mm in about 1810 and continues to use this measurement today (though "recalibrated" to 0.39877 mm).

 Japanese and German standardization bodies instead opted for a metric typographic base measure of exactly 1/4 mm or 0.250 mm, which is sometimes referred to as the quart in Japan.
 The symbol Q is used in Japanese after the initial letter of quarter millimeter.
 Due to demand by Japanese typesetters, CSS adopted Q in 2015.